mariaarnesson/flower_house_e-commerce_application/README.md

   - As a **Site User** I can **use navigation menu** to **switch to other options**
 - USER STORY: Admin account #23
   - As a **Admin** I can **access to all products details**

+# Features
+## Existing Features

+### Navigation bar
+Below are descriptions of the main features of the application.
+Many of the features are based on the Boutique Ado walkthrough project and SEO and Web Marketing modules of the course.

+The navigation bar is structured as follows:
+- on the left side, in the first place, there is an option: 'About us', after pressing it, the user can see information about the florist.
+- another of the option is a blog, where the user can see the news about the florist, as well as discounts and other curiosities.
+- next is a dropdown called: 'Shop' from the behavior of products for sale.
+- after that there is the 'search' option where the user can search for a specific product, or just any word that is used in the product description, by which the user can easily find what needs.
+- If the user is not authenicated, he/she should see two buttons on the right side:
+    - Log in
+    - Sign up
+If the user is authenicated, on the right side should be:
+     - dragdown with the user's icon and the username, after pressing on it, the user can choose one of the options:
+        - User Profile
+        - Log out
+    - icon with a handbag, after pressing on it, the user can go to the page with the list of products that the user has added to the basket.